jatin-parate-mlveda/backend-static-testing/README.md

 - **eslint-plugin-prettier**: show prettier formatting errors in eslint

-- **husky**: for pre-commit hooks to lint and format code before commit.
+- **husky**: for pre-commit hooks to lint and format code before commit

+- **lint-staged**: Format staged html, css, scss, js and json files with eslint and prettier